py4j/py4j/py4j-web/index.rst

 News
 ====

+* **February Xth 2009** - Py4J 0.2 has been released.
+See the :doc:`changelog` for more details about all the new features that found their way in the latest release!
 * **December 23rd 2009** - Py4J 0.1 has been released.
 Rejoice!
 * **December 11th 2009** - Py4J is still in the planning phase, but the `code <https://sourceforge.net/projects/py4j/develop>`_
   currently works for basic scenarios.
 A release and a tutorial should be available in the following weeks.